yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     On the left, is the YAML editor containing the pipeline definition and the Tasks panel to the right, has common components that can be added to the pipeline.
 Selecting from the task panel to add a component first shows a property panel supporting custom configuration for your pipeline, allowing fast configuration, and the result is additional formatted YAML added directly to the pipeline definition with the configuration customization you provided.

-2. Let's transform this pipeline to a multi-stage configuration byt adding the following configuration right below the *trigger* section to define a **Build Stage** in your YAML pipeline.
+2. Let's transform this pipeline to a multi-stage configuration by adding the following configuration right below the *trigger* section to define a **Build Stage** in your YAML pipeline.

     ```yml
         stages: